BetimS/Cybersecurity-Portfolio/Incident Handler Journal/README.md

 1. Incident Details:

-    -Description of the incident, including type (e.g., phishing, malware, unauthorized access).
+   -  Description of the incident, including type (e.g., phishing, malware, unauthorized access).

-    -Timeline of events leading up to and during the incident.
+   -  Timeline of events leading up to and during the incident.

 2. Analysis and Impact Assessment:

-    -Root cause analysis to determine how the incident occurred.
+   -  Root cause analysis to determine how the incident occurred.

-    -Identification of affected systems and data.
+   -  Identification of affected systems and data.

-    -Assessment of potential business and operational impact.
+   -  Assessment of potential business and operational impact.

 3. Response Actions:

-    -Step-by-step actions taken to mitigate the incident.
+   -  Step-by-step actions taken to mitigate the incident.

-    -Implementation of immediate containment measures.
+   -  Implementation of immediate containment measures.

-    -Details on remediation efforts to prevent recurrence.
+   -  Details on remediation efforts to prevent recurrence.

 4. Lessons Learned:

-    -Insights gained from handling the incident.
+   -  Insights gained from handling the incident.

-    -Recommendations for improving incident response processes.
+   -  Recommendations for improving incident response processes.